tristantheguy/ai_assistant/README.md

 If the window information libraries are unavailable, the monitor falls back to `"Unknown Window"`.

 Legacy test utilities like `test_script.py` and the separate `key_logger.py` have been removed.

+## Error reporting

+Running `main.py` is now wrapped with an `ErrorReporter`.
+When an exception is raised, the full traceback is sent to a local Ollama instance and the model explains the problem.
+The traceback and LLM response are appended to `error_report.txt` so you can review past failures.